makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 * weighted distributional tuples that
   * encode typed co-occurrence relations among words.
 Let W 1 and W 2 be
   * L is a set of strings representing syntagmatic co-occurrence links between words in a text.
-T ⊆ W 1 × L × W 2 is a set of corpus-derived tuples t =  w
+T ⊆ W 1 × L × W 2 is a set of corpus-derived tuples
   * e.g. `<marine, use, bomb>` encodes a piece of distributional information
   * _use_ specifies the type of the syntagmatic link between the two words
 * In this article, we make the further assumption that W 1 = W 2
 * we enforce an inverse link for any link l in L